fridamariejoergensen/CSS_project/content/network-analysis.md

 We have plotted distribution of the in- and out-degrees of the nodes:

 <img src="/images/degree_distribution_network.png"     />
-<i>Figur 4.
+<i>Figure 4.
 Distribution of in- and out-degree of all characters in the Harry Potter network.</i>

 From the plot it is apparent that the distribution of the character's degrees is heavy tailed.
 Since this is the case there must be a large inequality among both in-degrees and out-degrees.
 But since the line is not perfectly linear, this distribution does not fit all the way through.
 The slopes of both lines in the plot are negative, meaning that the most frequent occuring weights are small.
 Considering an example 'Tom Riddle', the values of his degrees occurs in the less frequent area, meaning that he must has a large both in-degree and out-degree.